 - Ambleside Head – 9hours from start (1715)

 You will need to have a map and ideally the road book, which is a written description of the route.
 If you have GPS, then you can download the route, to help you on the course.
 The road book and GPS route can be found on the event website HERE.
 If you don’t have a map and road book, the easiest option is to purchase one HERE.

 There will be support runners on the course who know the route, you can identify them by their high viz vest (wearing or on their pack).

 There will be a medic supporting the day who is contactable via the CP staff.
 Should you be faced with an emergency which requires mountain rescue, call 999 and provide your location.
 Our main contact number is 07494 029628, this is for emergency use on the day only, it’s not a general contact number for Lakeland 50 & 100.

 There will be a sweeper bus at Mardale and Kentmere should you need to drop out.
 The bus will wait until all runners have passed through Mardale, before moving to Kentmere and waiting for the final runner to pass through Mardale.
 It will then go to Ambleside to drop off any runners.
 Be aware that you will be on the bus for a long time if you choose to drop out and it cannot take you back to Ambleside immediately.

 Remember that FULL KIT is required as per the event itself.
-Weather may be variable on Sunday, expect rain and be prepared for low temperatures.
+Weather may be variable on the day, expect rain and be prepared for low temperatures.

 We look forwards to seeing you all there!